 Use the following installation script to automatically download and install the latest version of Theme Kit:

 Use Homebrew to install Theme Kit by running the following commands:

 The Apple M1 architecture is not yet natively supported, but Theme Kit will work if you start the terminal with the Open using Rosetta option.

 Install Theme Kit with Chocolatey by running the following command:

-Your new, unique access credentials are visible in the Admin API section.
-Copy the password.
+- Copy the password.
 You’ll use it in the next step.